Distributionally Robust Deep Learning using Hardness Weighted Sampling: Methods

 The distributionally robust loss $R$ in \eqref{eq:dro} can now be rewritten using the Fenchel conjugate function $G^*$ of $G$.
-This allows us to obtain regularity properties for $R$. \begin{lemma}[Regularity of $R$] If $\phi$ satisfies Definition \ref{def:phi_divergence}, then $G$ and $R$ satisfy the following:
+This allows us to obtain regularity properties for $R$. \begin{lemma}[Regularity of $R$] If $\phi$ satisfies Definition \ref{def:phi_divergence} (i.e. can be used for a $\phi$-divergence), then $G$ and $R$ satisfy the following:

 \end{lemma} Equation \eqref{eq:link_R_and_G} follows from Definition \ref{def:fenchel_conjugate}.
 Proofs of \eqref{eq:strong_convexity_G} and \eqref{eq:gradient_Lip_R} can be found in Appendix~\ref{s:regularity_R}.
 According to \eqref{eq:strong_convexity_G}, the optimization problem \eqref{eq:link_R_and_G} is strictly convex and admits a unique solution in $\Delta_n$, which we denote as